A New BohemiaA New Bohemia

 Subsequent albums - none

 Journalist Laura Snapes describes this "romantic" song as being "filled with yearning for artistic sanctums of yesteryear."
 An album review in Classic Pop magazine described it as "one of Tennant/Lowe's richest and most dramatic songs."
-Neil has said that it will be the album's third single.
+It was released digitally as the album's third single in early June 2024, with a physical release to follow.

-The first part of the song addresses its central character in the second person, describing how he feels out of place ("Like silent movie stars in 60s Hollywood") and outdated ("No one knows who you are in the hipster neighborhood").
+Based on what the Boys have said about this song (in Annually 2024), Neil got the idea for it from walking with Chris through "a hipster neighbourhood" in Los Angeles while they were there working on Super and realizing that "No one here would know who we are."
+It also sounds as though the song's central character is based on their feelings of having experienced—and now nostalgically missing—the bohemian scene of London in the 1990s.
+The first part of the song addresses him in the second person, describing how he feels out of place ("Like silent movie stars in 60s Hollywood") and outdated ("No one knows who you are in the hipster neighborhood").
 Friendless, he has no companionship aside from his memories of a more exciting period of his life.
 A rhetorical question ("Where have they gone?") referring to a trendy group of conceptual artists of the early 1970s, Les Petites Bon-Bons (see the annotation below), suggests that he himself was once something of a "hipster," but those days are long gone.
 Now speaking wistfully in the first-person voice of this character, Neil offers a delightfully unexpected couplet in summation of his fondest wishes:

 I wish I lived my life free-and-easier